ho-dev/HattrickOrganizer/docs/contributing.rst

 codebase.
 It is also suggested to use IntelliJ IDEA as the main IDE.
 In case you decide to use Eclipse make sure to add all the relevant filters in the .ignore accordingly.

-In case of problems to set the development environment up, please consult our `FAQ </faq>`_ page to see the list of the most common issues.
+In case of problems to set the development environment up, please consult our :ref:`faq` page to see the list of the most common issues.

 Contributing to the Codebase